47th Fighter Squadron: Mission

 The 47th conducts advanced A-10 Thunderbolt II training.

 History

 World War II

 The 47th Fighter Squadron was activated on 1 December 1940, as the 47th Pursuit Squadron, one of three squadrons assigned to the 15th Pursuit Group at Wheeler Field, territory of Hawaii.
 The squadron also flew missions from Hawaiian stations of Bellows Field, Haleiwa Fighter Strip and Mokuleia Field, as well as Barking Sands Army Air Field.

 The 47th Pursuit Squadron participated in numerous campaigns from 1940 to 1945, flying P-10, Boeing P-26 Peashooter, Curtiss P-36 Hawk, Republic P-47 Thunderbolt, and North American P-51 Mustang aircraft.
-The squadron was credited with shooting down eight Japanese aircraft on 7 December 1941, before being inactivated on 15 October 1946, at Wheeler Field.
+The squadron was credited with shooting down eight Japanese aircraft on 7 December 1941 and by the end of the war was credited with killing hundreds of enemy aircraft before being inactivated on 15 October 1946, at Wheeler Field.

 Air Defense Command

 On 1 December 1952, the 47th was redesignated the 47th Fighter-Interceptor Squadron and was activated at Niagara Falls Municipal Airport, New York, where it assumed the mission, personnel and equipment of the 136th Fighter-Interceptor Squadron, a federalized New York Air National Guard unit that was returned to state control.
 Assigned to the 4708th Defense Wing under Air Defense Command, the squadron flew F-47 aircraft.
 In February 1953 the 47th was reassigned to the 518th Air Defense Group.
 It upgraded to Mighty Mouse rocket armed and airborne intercept radar equipped North American F-86D Sabres in September 1953.
 In 1957 the squadron began re-equipping with the North American F-86L Sabre, an improved version of the F-86D which incorporated data link to communicate directly with the Semi Automatic Ground Environment, computer-controlled direction system for intercepts.
 The service of the F-86L was destined to be quite brief, since by the time the last F-86L conversion was delivered, the type was already being phased out in favor of supersonic interceptors.
 In May 1958 the Sabres were replaced by Convair F-102 Delta Daggers.
 On 1 July 1960, the 47th was again inactivated.